npm package discovery and stats viewer.

 • source: The source code of the Reagenz library

-• template-project: The project that get's used for npx reagenz new
+• template-project: The project that gets used for npx reagenz new

-• tests: Unit and performance tests
+• tests: Unit and browser tests

 Limitations